goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 Well wasn't that a mouthful, don't worry.
 I won't throw such a big sentence at you without explaining what it means.

-Let's again start with our original image $X_0$ and then we add a bit of noise to it, this is now $X_1$, then we add noise to this image that becomes $X_2$ and so on.
+Let's again start with our original image $X_0$ and then add a bit of noise to it, this is now $X_1$, then we add more noise to this image and it becomes $X_2$ and we can keep doing this for $t$ steps.

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/29.webp)